Visit the institution website for COVID‑19 updates

 - The ability to perform at a postgraduate level, as indicated by academic achievement and recommendations.

-Work experience is not required.
-However, relevant employment and/or internships enhance a student’s application.
+- Professional experience is not a required element of our application process, however relevant employment and/or internships enhance a student’s application.

 Months of entry